number-icn Toll Free (USA & Canada) +1 866 978 2997

 Medical Considerations for Machu Picchu Altitude Sickness: Diamox and Oxygen Cylinders

 Diamox, also known as acetazolamide, is a medication commonly used for the prevention and treatment of altitude sickness.
 It works by increasing the amount of urine produced, which helps to rid the body of excess fluid and reduce the symptoms of altitude sickness.
 Diamox is often prescribed to travelers who are ascending to high altitudes rapidly, such as those visiting Machu Picchu, to aid in acclimatization and minimize the risk of altitude-related illnesses.
 It is important to consult a healthcare professional before taking Diamox, as they can provide personalized advice based on individual health considerations.
+It also comes handy in Cusco altitude sickness.

 In addition to medication, oxygen cylinders are also available for tourists experiencing severe symptoms of altitude sickness or difficulty acclimating to the high-altitude environment.
 Oxygen therapy can provide immediate relief by increasing the oxygen levels in the blood and alleviating symptoms such as shortness of breath, headache, and nausea.
 Oxygen cylinders are typically available at medical facilities, hotels, and tour operators in the region, ensuring that travelers have access to necessary medical assistance when needed.
 It is advisable for travelers to familiarize themselves with the locations of medical facilities and oxygen cylinder providers in the area before embarking on their Machu Picchu adventure to ensure a safe and enjoyable experience at high altitudes.